 Investment in bus priority by central government and local authorities giving buses the priority they deserve in the transport network will be vital in delivering economic growth, reducing carbon emissions and improving air quality.

-You can read more about our plans here.
+You can read more about the importance of bus priority measures here.

-The industry recognises this and bus operators are working together to develop multi-operator ticketing and will continue to invest in digital solutions, making it easier for people to use buses and promoting seamless travel between public transport providers.
+The industry recognises this and bus operators are working together to develop a multi-operator ticketing solution which will make it easier for people to use the bus and will provide seamless, connected travel across public transport providers.